MRM Diversity Digest

 “As a learning environment that fosters socially responsible citizens who are lifelong learners and problem solvers, Many Rivers Montessori aspires to be a multicultural community with a welcoming spirit.”—Excerpt from MRM’s Diversity Statement, posted in full on the school’s home page.

-MRM’s Diversity, Equity and Inclusion Committee (DEI) meets monthly, generally the third Tuesday at the Jefferson Campus.
-Our next meeting is January 16 from 6:00-8:00 PM.
+MRM’s Diversity, Equity and Inclusion Committee (DEI) meets the third Tuesday of every month, at the Jefferson Campus.
+Our next gathering is May 22 at 6:00 PM.
 All are welcome!
-Please email email@example.com for more info.
+Please email firstname.lastname@example.org for more info.